 Kate Otto is the author of Everyday Ambassador: Make a Difference by Connecting in a Disconnected World.
 As a global health professional she has worked for The World Bank, USAID, and various grassroots organizations in Indonesia, Ethiopia, Ghana, Tanzania, South Africa, Mozambique and Haiti.
 She earned her BA in International Relations and MPA in Health Policy and Management from New York University, and is currently pursuing her MD at the NYU School of Medicine.
 She is a proud Reynolds Scholar in Social Entrepreneurship, member of the Academy of Achievement, Truman Scholar, Luce Scholar, StartingBloc Fellow, and World Economic Forum Global Shaper.
 Check out Kate’s 2012 TEDx Talk, her Huffington Post column, and her 2009 NYU commencement speech.

 Audrey del Rosario is an education consultant who facilitates conversations with students, educators, and executives on Everyday Ambassador’s framework for global citizenship and effective social change.
 She has worked with clients, such as Points of Light, Oxfam America, and New York University, to craft leadership development programs, corporate social responsibility campaigns, and strategic partnerships.
-She holds a degree in International Studies from Stonehill College and is completing a certificate in Social Sector Leadership from the UC Berkeley Haas School of Business.
+She holds a degree in International Studies from Stonehill College and completed a certificate in Social Sector Leadership from the University of California, Berkeley Haas School of Business.
 Audrey is grateful to be a President’s Volunteer Service Award recipient, StartingBloc Social Innovation Fellow, Forté Foundation MBALauncher, Developing Fundraising Leaders Institute participant, and Transformative Action Institute-trained educator.